eclipse/imagen/docs/guide/image-manupulation/index.md

 multiplication operations between two source images to produce a destination image.

-The JAI arithmetic operators allow you to:
+The ImageN arithmetic operators allow you to:

 -   Add two source images and store the results in a destination image (`Add`)